Skip to main content

 └──────────────┘ └──────────────┘

 Both tokens are standard ERC20.
-The Option holder has the right to receive collateral; the Collateral holder backs that right and keeps the premium / post-expiry residual.
+The Option holder has the right to receive collateral; the Receipt holder backs that right and keeps the premium / post-expiry residual.

-Options are fully-collateralized, meaning any option created has collateral in the protocol backing that option in the event it gets exercised/settled.
+Options are fully-collateralized, meaning any option created has collateral in the protocol backing that option in the event it gets exercised.

-To enable capital efficiency of that collateral, Greek provides the option writer a Collateral Token (CLT) which allows the writer to redeem the collateral after expiration.
+To enable capital efficiency of that collateral, Greek provides the option writer a Receipt token (RCT) which represents the short side and lets the writer reclaim the collateral after the exercise window closes.
 Let's dig into this system.

-Both sides of an option are standard ERC20s, deployed as EIP-1167 clones per option pair.
+Both sides of an option are standard ERC20s, deployed as clones per option pair (the Option via EIP-1167, the Receipt via clones-with-immutable-args so every per-option field is baked into bytecode).
 Same decimals as the underlying collateral token.

 Option Token (OPT)

-approve/transferFromsemantics, plus operator approvals via the factory (see below). - Expiration-gated:
+• Transferable.
+Standard approve / transferFrom semantics, plus operator approvals via the factory (see below).

 Names & symbols